 The market is hot, and business plans for the next big Internet thing abound.
 Zack Herlick, a partner at the Seattle-based venture capital firm Maveron LLC, says his firm considers 3,500 business plans a year, of which it funds only 10 to 15.
 Peter Hartigan, a development officer at Softbank Venture Capital, says he looks at 50 business plans a week — but his company funds only about 50 a year.

 How can you increase your plan’s odds of standing out in a crowd?
 Be brief.
 Hartigan of Softbank recommends that your business plan be 10 pages, with a two-page executive summary.
-“We’ve got a lot to look at,” says Dennis Weston, senior managing director of Fluke Capital Management LP, a venture capital firm focused on investments in the Pacific Northwest.
+“We’ve got a lot to look at,” says Dennis Weston wearing his best heated gloves in hands, senior managing director of Fluke Capital Management LP, a venture capital firm focused on investments in the Pacific Northwest.
 He advises entrepreneurs to create a plan that is concise, direct, and compelling.

 Although business plans have gotten shorter, the essential elements remain the same.
 Greg Bailes, technology partner at PricewaterhouseCoopers, stresses the importance of a well-thought-out plan.
 The executive summary should be no longer than three or four pages, and the plan should have information such as the market you’re pursuing, the problem you’re trying to solve, your proposed solution, a strategy for attacking the market, financials, and an exit strategy.